From Poisson Observations to Fitted Negative Binomial Distribution: Asymptotic properties of KS test statistic

 \section{Asymptotic properties of KS test statistic}

-In this section, we derive asymptotic properties of KS test statistic $D_n$ for testing NB$(\nu, p)$ ($H_0$) against Poisson distribution ($H_1$), given that the data come from a Poisson sample.
-Our conclusion (see Theorem~\ref{thm: KStest}) confirms the limiting behavior of $D_n$ displayed in Table~\ref{table:Poisson-NB}.
-We also obtain the limiting behavior of $D_n$ for testing extended NB$(\mu, p)$ distributions (see Theorem~\ref{thm: KStest_extended_NB}).
+In this section, with the aid of Theorem~\ref{thm:nu_max_n}, we theoretically derive the asymptotic properties of the KS test statistic $D_n$ for testing NB$(\nu, p)$ ($H_0$) against Poisson distribution ($H_1$), given that the data come from a Poisson distribution.
+Our conclusion (see Theorem~\ref{thm: KStest}) confirms the limiting behavior of $D_n$ displayed in Table~\ref{table:Poisson-NB} of Section~\ref{sec:supp_plots}.
+We also obtain the limiting behavior of $D_n$ for testing extended NB$(\mu, p)$ distributions (see Theorem~\ref{thm: KStest_extended_NB}) proposed in Section~\ref{sec:new_parameterization}.